FlexYourBrain/3D_EmptyProject/README.md

 The settings in ["game.project"](defold://open?path=/game.project) are mostly set to the default values.
 The render script is a modified version of the default render script with the addition that models are rendered in a separate pass after 2D components such as sprites and tilemaps.
 The physics type is set to 3D and not 2D.

-The project contains a bootstrap ["main.collection"](defold://open?path=/main/main.collection) that includes a camera component.
+The project contains a bootstrap ["main.collection"](defold://open?path=/main/main.collection) that includes a game object, camera component and script that sets a background color and sets the camera to active slot in render script.

 Check out [the documentation pages](https://defold.com/learn) for examples, tutorials, manuals and API docs.